external-secrets/external-secrets/docs/guides/getallsecrets.md

 In some use cases, it might be impractical to bundle all sensitive information into a single secret, or even it is not possible to fully know a given secret name.
 In such cases, it is possible that a user might need to sync multiple secrets from an external provider into a single Kubernetes Secret.
 This is possible to be done in external-secrets with the `dataFrom.find` option.

 !!! note
     The secret's contents as defined in the provider are going to be stored in the kubernetes secret as a single key.
-Currently, it possible to apply a decoding Strategy during a find operation, but only at the secret level (e.g. if a secret is a JSON with some B64 encoded data within, `decodingStrategy: Auto` would not decode it)
+Currently, it's possible to apply a decoding Strategy during a find operation, but only at the secret level (e.g. if a secret is a JSON with some B64 encoded data within, `decodingStrategy: Auto` would not decode it)

 ### Fetching secrets matching a given name pattern